 Most fast food restaurants use soybean oil, or a mixture of soybean oil and other vegetable oils, to prepare French fries, chicken nuggets and other deep-fried foods.
-The oil is repeatedly reheated to relatively high temperatures (typically 330 to 360 degrees Fahrenheit) and used for many hours over a period of days, although normally it is filtered daily to remove debris.
-This pattern of use causes "thermal abuse" of frying oil, resulting in chemical changes that appear to promote breast cancer.
+The oil is repeatedly reheated to relatively high temperatures and used for over a period of days.
+This pattern of use results in chemical changes that appear to promote breast cancer.

 Previous studies using animal models of breast cancer have reported that dietary corn oil and soybean oil promote mammary tumor development whereas olive oil, flaxseed oil and walnut oil inhibit it.
 For example, mice fed a high-fat soybean oil diet in one study experienced sharply higher levels of mammary tumor development and lung metastases than mice on a standard diet, despite gaining only modest amounts of extra weight.
 Now a new study has reported that mice consuming thermally abused soybean oil experienced a marked increase in lung metastasis compared to mice fed fresh soybean oil in an animal model of late-stage breast cancer.